dcarpintero/taxonomy-completion/README.md

 clusters = hdbs.fit_predict(embedding_5d)               # apply HDBSCAN on reduced UMAP
 ```

 The `cluster_selection_method` determines how HDBSCAN selects flat clusters from the tree hierarchy.
-In our case, using `eom` (Excess of Mass) cluster selection method in combination with embedding quantization, tended to create a few larger, less specific clusters.
+In our case, using `eom` (Excess of Mass) cluster selection method in combination with embedding quantization tended to create a few larger, less specific clusters.
 These clusters would have required a further *reclustering process* to extract meaningful latent topics.
-Instead, by switching to the `leaf` selection method, we guided the algorithm to select leaf nodes from the cluster hierarchy, which produced a more fine grained clustering compared to the Excess of Mass method:
+Instead, by switching to the `leaf` selection method, we guided the algorithm to select leaf nodes from the cluster hierarchy, which produced a more fine-grained clustering compared to the Excess of Mass method:

 <figure>
   <img style="margin: 0 auto; display: block;" src="https://cdn-uploads.huggingface.co/production/uploads/64a13b68b14ab77f9e3eb061/20_VarYLBZxlND0vtDlLy.png">